nekoteoj/RetroBasicCompiler/README.md

 ## Usage

 You can call the compiler by using following syntax.
+The output file will be the same as source code with ".out.txt".

 ```sh
 node compiler.js "path to your source code"